LukedeMunk/holoclock_v2/README.md

 A list of the screws and nuts is given below.

+* 2x `M3 screw 5mm`
+* 1x `M3 screw 25mm`
+* 2x `M3 screw 30mm`
 * 6x `M3 screw 40mm`
-* 2x `M3 screw 35mm`
-* 1x `M3 screw 25mm`
 * 19x `M3 4mmx5mm inserted thread`

 ## Software

 ### Prerequisites

 The software is written, compiled and uploaded using the Arduino IDE (v1.8.13).
-You could use the online Arduino IDE or other software, but I recommend using the version you can download on [this page](https://www.arduino.cc/en/software).
+You could use the online Arduino IDE or other software, but it is recommended using the version you can download on [this page](https://www.arduino.cc/en/software).

 ### Deployment